avcoder/unit03-lesson02/slides.md

 # Exercise

-- Create a URL shortener service
+- Create a server that extract query parameters from a URL (ex: `/search?term=nodejs`) and sends them back in the response.
+Can use `url` module to parse the request URL or the modern `new URL()` way

 ---
 transition: slide-left